OpenSourceOV/scanner-image-capture-instructions/instructions.md

 13. To stop the scanning procedure before completion, find the AutoIT icon in the task tray (to the right of the task bar at the bottom of the screen), right-click and select 'Stop script'.

-All the files will be saved in the OUTPUT_FOLDER in the following directory structure and file format:
+All the files will be saved in the OUTPUT_FOLDER using the following directory structure and file name:

 ```
 OUTPUT_FOLDER\sample_name\mode\resolution\YYYY-MM-DD-0001+.[jpg|tiff]